slateci/slateci.github.io/_docs/quickstart/slate-client.md

 ## Installing the SLATE Client

-The SLATE Client is a command line interface (CLI) intended to give a convenient way for users of SLATE, primarily [edge administrators](http://slateci.io/docs/concepts/individual-roles/edge-administrator.html) and [application administrators](http://slateci.io/docs/concepts/individual-roles/application-administrator.html), to work with the platform.
+The SLATE Client is a command line interface (CLI) intended to give [edge administrators](http://slateci.io/docs/concepts/individual-roles/edge-administrator.html) and [application administrators](http://slateci.io/docs/concepts/individual-roles/application-administrator.html) a convenient way to work with the platform.

-Copies of the client executable itself and the credentials necessary for it to carry out actions on your behalf can be obtained from the [web portal](https://portal.slateci.io).
-To set up the client first log into the web portal, then go to the 'CLI Access' section, and run the provided script (which is specific to your account).
-You can then download and unpack the version of the client executable suitable for your system (Linux and Mac OS are supported).
-If when running the client you receive an error similar to `slate: Exception: Credentials file /Users/cnw4/.slate/token does not exist` it means that you either still need to run the token installation script from the portal, or that something has gone wrong with that script.
+You can get the client executable and credentials from the [web portal](https://portal.slateci.io).
+To set up the client, first log into the web portal, go to the 'CLI Access' section, and run the provided script (note that it's specific to your account).
+You can then download and unpack the version of the client executable suitable for your system—Linux and Mac OS are supported.
+If when running the client you receive an error similar to `slate: Exception: Credentials file /Users/cnw4/.slate/token does not exist`, you either still need to run the token installation script from the portal, or something has gone wrong with that script.

 ## Basic Use

-Help information on using the client can be obtained by running it with the `--help` option:
+For help using the client, run it with the --help option:

 	$ slate --help
 	SLATE command line interface